The Prince of Tides (novel): Plot

 Tom recounts his sad and horrific childhood for Susan in hopes that it might help her save Savannah.
 We learn that Tom and his siblings, twin sister Savannah and their elder brother, Luke, were the offspring of an abusive father and uncaring mother.
 Their father, Henry, a WWII bomber crewman who survived being shot down and managed to evade capture by the Nazis, thought that the best way to raise a family was by beating them, and did so regularly.
 He was a shrimp boat operator and, despite being successful at that profession, spent all of his money on frivolous business pursuits.
 One business attempt was a gas station that he advertised with a live tiger, which became the family pet, Caesar.
 These attempts leave the family in poverty.
 Their overly proud, status-hungry mother, Lila, was only concerned about the family's public image and would not let her children say a word about their father's abuse.

 Eventually, Tom reveals the most traumatic event of their childhood, which ultimately caused the first of several of Savannah's suicide attempts.
-A man the children nickname "Callanwolde,” who they first encounter in the woods next to their grandmother's home in Atlanta, later escapes from prison with two other men and goes to the Wingo home on Melrose Island, South Carolina when the twins were 18.
+A man the children nickname "Callanwolde,” whom they first encounter in the woods next to their grandmother's home in Atlanta, later escapes from prison with two other men and goes to the Wingo home on Melrose Island, South Carolina when the twins were 18.
 They rape Tom, Savannah, and Lila.
 Luke, who was working outside, comes to the house, sees the men through the window, and releases Caesar, who kills the men raping Lila and Savannah.
 Meanwhile, Tom kills the man who raped him.
 Lila and the children dispose of the men's bodies and she makes them promise that they will never tell a soul about what happened.